JingboYAO/jingboyao.github.io/_pages/research.md

 - - -

-**2. Unconventional Monetary Policy and the U.S. Firm Stock Prices: the Information Effect Revisited** (*with John Rogers, Wenbin Wu, and Juanyi Jenny Xu*)
+**2. LSAP Shocks and Stock Prices: The Information Effect Revisited** (*with John Rogers, Wenbin Wu, and Juanyi Jenny Xu*)

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>

 <table><tr><td bgcolor=AliceBlue>
-This paper provides evidence on the Fed information effect of large-scale asset purchases (LSAP) through the responses of US firm-level stock prices.
-We first present a novel empirical finding that unexpected expansionary US LSAP shocks, derived from high-frequency future price changes around FOMC announcements, have a negative impact on the stock market during the QE period, with the sign reversing in the latter Taper period.
-We then show that our findings are consistent with the information effect of LSAP.
-Specifically, based on the green book projection data of the Fed, we show that an easing policy signals a worsening economic outlook for the Fed, leading to a decrease in equity investors' confidence.
-Furthermore, our research reveals that the transmission of LSAP shock's information effect to the stock market is primarily through the risk premium channel, with more significant impacts on firms that are more procyclical and have greater risk exposure.
-Finally, it is found that the information effect of LSAP is state-dependent, with a more pronounced impact under worse economic circumstances.
+The central bank information effect is the subject of lively debate.
+We present a novel finding regarding the effects of U.S. large-scale asset purchase (LSAP) shocks and offer interpretations based on an information effect that varies both over time and across firms.
+Specifically, positive LSAP shocks depress U.S. stock returns during periods of quantitative easing (QE) but not in other sub-periods.
+An LSAP easing policy signals a worsening in the Fed's economic outlook, leading to a decrease in equity investors' confidence.
+This ``LSAP information effect" is more pronounced for more procyclical firms and is state-dependent, with larger effects during worse economic circumstances.
+The transmission of this LSAP shock information effect works primarily through the risk premium channel, with more significant effects on firms with higher risk exposure.
 </td></tr></table>

 </details>